ws500981/828j_proj/README.md

 ## Dataset
 The dataset is released in both `JSON` and `CSV` formats.
 LoRT contains around `110K` CommmonsenseQA-style questions.

-The following is an example entry from FORK:
+The following is an example entry from LoRT:
 ```
 {
   "Given {A} contradicts {B}, does {A} forward entail {B}?",